Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 - Learning difficulties - please tell us about the ability range of your group members so that we can provide activities at a suitable level.

 - Foreign languages - we welcome groups of all nationalities and if groups can provide their own translators we can deliver successful presentations and guided walks for foreign groups.
-A free leaflet about the National Park is available in French, German and Dutch.

 For a summary of our safeguarding policy please click here.
 For the full document please email the education office or call us on the number below.